GoogleChrome/web.dev/src/site/content/en/blog/serial/index.md

 Calling `requestPort()` prompts the user to select a device and returns a `SerialPort` object.
 Once you have a `SerialPort` object, calling `port.open()` with the desired baud rate will open the serial port.
-The `baudrate` dictionary member specifies how fast data is sent over a serial line.
+The `baudRate` dictionary member specifies how fast data is sent over a serial line.
 It is expressed in units of bits-per-second (bps).
 Check your device's documentation for the correct value as all the data you send and receive will be gibberish if this is